Pioneer Helmet: Discovery

 The helmet lay next to where the left hip of the body would have rested.
 It was on its sinister side, with almost the entirety of the dexter side lost through ploughing.
 Prior to its deposition the nasal had been bent inwards, fracturing the metal, perhaps in a "ritual killing" of the object; a custom known to many cultures, including Anglo-Saxons and Vikings, the practice involves the deliberate breaking of objects before burial for reasons ranging from the releasing of an object's spirit, to the deterrence of grave robbing.
 When found it was at first thought to be a bucket.
 Archaeologists covered it in cling film, then wrapped it in plaster of Paris bandages and raised it in a soil block.
 This was taken to the conservation laboratory at the Newarke Houses Museum in Leicester, where it was analysed, and later conserved, by Anthony "Rolly" Read.
 The plaster-covered soil block was first x-rayed, revealing the boar-crested helmet within.

 The remaining half of the helmet was broken into many pieces—between 100 and 200 overall—including some which were deposited within the helmet itself.
 These fragments were reassembled using the cellulose nitrate adhesive HMG; the surviving cheek guard, alone, was reassembled from eighteen fragments.
 The helmet was then dried out and taken to the Leicester General Hospital, where it was subjected to digital x-rays and CT scans.
 Using this information it was then cleaned, and samples of organic materials—principally textiles and leather, perhaps from the helmet's lining, as well as possible feathers on the brow band—were taken.
 It was then reassembled into seven larger parts, cleaned again, and finally reconstructed into one piece.
 Missing sections within the remaining half were then filled in and painted, and in the last step, the boar was affixed to the apex using epoxy.
 Newspapers as far away as Australia and New Zealand published accounts of the discovery in April, hailing it as "the find of the decade".
 The helmet was placed on public display on 23 December 1997.

 The Wollaston burial was on private land owned by Peter Gammidge and John Minney, and the helmet is now owned by Gammidge and the family of the late Minney.
-It was termed the "Pioneer Helmet" after Pioneer Aggregates UK Ltd (now owned by Hanson), who fully funded the conservation, and who had over time spent more than £400,000 funding archaeology in the area.
+It was termed the "Pioneer Helmet" after Pioneer Aggregates UK Ltd (now owned by Heidelberg Materials UK), who fully funded the conservation, and who had over time spent more than £400,000 funding archaeology in the area.
 The helmet was displayed until March 1998 at the New Walk Museum in Leicester, the site of its unveiling.
 Currently it is on display at the Royal Armouries Museum in Leeds, West Yorkshire.